renatomaia/coutil/doc/manual.md

 `address` is ignored.
 This operation is not available for passive sockets.

-In case of success,
+Returns the number of bytes copied to `buffer`.
-returns the number of bytes copied to `buffer` and, for sockets of type `datagram`, a boolean indicating whether the copied data was truncated.
+For datagram sockets,
-Otherwise it returns `nil` plus an error message.
+it also restuns a boolean indicating whether the copied data was truncated.

 ### `socket:joingroup (multicast [, interface])`